 How to: Use Native Run-Time Checks

-In Visual C++, you can use native runtime_checks to catch common run-time errors such as:
+In a Visual Studio C++ project, you can use native runtime_checks to catch common run-time errors such as:

 Stack pointer corruption.

 Dependencies on uninitialized local variables.

 Loss of data on an assignment to a shorter variable.